-Build a peaceful town and care more for seniors, handicapped citizens
+Build a peaceful town and care more for seniors, handicapped citizens city is very outdated and not attractive to people unfamiliar with the area.

 Be more dog friendly

 My neighborhood is experiencing erosion how does that get fixed without me spending \$50000.
 I live in wood creek behind wood creek elementary